 Jason Barnard created this new definition of the three pillars of SEO in 2019 when giving a talk in Melbourne, Australia.
 The pillars are based on an approach whereby we have empathy for Google.
 If we think about what Google is trying to do and what Google needs, we can make SEO significantly easier.
 Essentially, SEO is helping Google to to help its users, which in turn, help us.

-So Google’s three fundamental problems are understanding what it is we’re offering, evaluating the credibility of the solutions it has found and evaluating the suitability of your content representing those solutions in its product (the SERP).
+Pro Tip: Google’s three fundamental problems are understanding what it is we’re offering, evaluating the credibility of the solutions it has found, and evaluating the deliverability of your content as the best solution in its product (the SERP).

 Google needs to understand who you are and what your offer is in order to be able to present it to its user.

 Now, remember that when it’s presenting your content to its users, it is recommending your content to its users.
 The one right at the top, whether it’s you or your competitor, is the one that it thinks is the best solution.

 It’s recommending… and people trust Google.
 How many of us now actually go through all the results, trying to figure out which is the best one and how many of us simply click on the first, most attractive element on the page?
 Be it a blue link, a Video Box, Twitter Boxes, Knowledge Panel, People Also Ask… whatever it might be.

 So in order to be able to be on that page, you need to make sure that Google understands who you are and what you offer.
 What you’re doing in SEO is trying to explain to Google who you are and what you offer.

 That goes through things like clear writing, clear copywriting, semantic triples (subject, verb, object) also schema markup, which explains explicitly to Google in a language it can understand what is in the page.

 So all of those things and a lot of other ones besides just serve to help understanding.